- Home

 - We contribute to the realization of a sustainable society by continually improving our environmental management systems, and by communicating and cooperating with our stakeholders proactively.

-We strive for the waste reduction by promoting effective use of resources in our group-wide activities and product development.
+- We strive for the waste reduction by promoting effective use of resources in our groupwide activities and product development.
+We also use water resources responsibly in our manufacturing processes.

-We strive for the promotion of activities considering Biodiversity conservation, prevention of pollution and environmental load reduction by chemical substance management. - We comply with domestic and international environmental laws and regulations and other requirements related to our group-wide activities.
+- We strive for the promotion of activities considering Biodiversity conservation, prevention of pollution and environmental load reduction by chemical substance management.

 - We develop human resources who practice environmental activities through enlightening people involved in group activities and educating employees.

 【Issued following the approval by senior management in July 1993.
-Revised in March 2021.】
+Revised in July 2025.】

-Mid-Term Environmental Goals 2025
+Mid-Term Environmental Goals 2025-2027

 Environmental Activities